 A lot.
 It cost a lot.
 It cost about 20 metric tons of $100 bills, or $2 billion.

-The insanely expensive start of atomic weapons: The Silver Program
+The insanely expensive start of nuclear weapons: The Silver Program

-So, scientists and engineers in 1942 stared down a long and tough road.
-They needed to prove a number of their hypothesis, and they needed the uranium and plutonium to prove their theories and to build the eventual weapons.
+In 1942, scientists and engineers were staring down a long and tough road.
+They needed to prove several of their hypotheses, and they required uranium and plutonium to support their theories and build the eventual weapons.

 This transfer was called the Silver Program, and it was just the start.